 Generally, there are two kinds of fridges out there in the Indian market, Direct cool and Frost-free refrigerators.
 They both do the same job of keeping your food cold and preserved but there some features that separate them.

-If you are about to purchase a refrigerator then knowing the difference between direct cool and frost-free refrigerators will come in handy as it will save you a lot of time, effort, and money.
+If you are about to Buy best refrigerator then knowing the difference between direct cool and frost-free refrigerators will come in handy as it will save you a lot of time, effort, and money.

 So read along to find out more about these types of refrigerators.